OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 ### Objective

-The objective of this cheat sheet is to provide an explanation of about what an **Abuse Case** is, why abuse cases are important when considering the security of an application, and further finally, to provide a proposal for a pragmatic approach to building  a list of abuse cases and tracking them for every feature planned for implementation as part of an application.
+The objective of this cheat sheet is to provide an explanation of what an **Abuse Case** is, why abuse cases are important when considering the security of an application, and finally to provide a proposal for a pragmatic approach to building  a list of abuse cases and tracking them for every feature planned for implementation as part of an application.
 The cheat sheet may be used for this purpose regardless of the project methodology used (waterfall or agile).

 **Important note about this Cheat Sheet:**